Museum of Contemporary Art Chicago

 The museum was founded in 1964 as a multi-disciplinary non-collecting art institution aimed to present the work of emerging and experimental artists through temporary exhibitions, lectures, debates, and live performances.

-Opened to the public in 1967, in the following decades the museum played a crucial role in promoting the seminal work by artists and art groups such as John Cale, Fluxus, Christo, John Baldessari, Sol LeWitt, Bruce Nauman, Robert Smithson, Roy Lichtenstein, Robert Raushenberg, Andy Warhol, Frida Khalo, Philip Glass, Chris Burden, Gordon Matta-Clark, Vito Acconci, Robert Mapplethorpe, Lorna Simpson, Laurie Anderson, and Olafur Eliasson, among many others.
+Opened to the public in 1967, in the following decades the museum played a crucial role in promoting the seminal work by artists and art groups such as John Cale, Fluxus, Christo, John Baldessari, Sol LeWitt, Bruce Nauman, Robert Smithson, Roy Lichtenstein, Robert Rauschenberg, Andy Warhol, Frida Khalo, Philip Glass, Chris Burden, Gordon Matta-Clark, Vito Acconci, Robert Mapplethorpe, Lorna Simpson, Laurie Anderson, and Olafur Eliasson, among many others.

 Museum of Contemporary Art Chicago, bird’s eye view; photo Nathan Keay, © MCA Chicago

-Since 1974, the museum has established a permanent collection, which currently encompasses over 2,500 pieces dating from the 1920s to the present, including works by many among the most renowned American, European, and Asian contemporary artists; artworks from the MCA’s collection are usually presented through rotating exhibitions.
+Since 1974, the museum has established a permanent collection, which currently encompasses over 2,500 pieces dating from the 1920s to the present, including works by many of the most renowned American, European, and Asian contemporary artists; artworks from the MCA’s collection are usually presented through rotating exhibitions.

-An exhibition room at the MCA, photo Gosia Malochleb
+An exhibition room at the MCA, photo Gosia Malochleb (CC BY-NC 2.0).

 The current home of the Museum of Contemporary Art Chicago was completed in 1996 after a design by German architect Josef Paul Kleihues.
 Inspired by both the classicist architecture by Karl Friedrich Schinkel, especially by his Altes Museum in Berlin, and by those of Chicago’s architects such as Louis Sullivan and Daniel Burnham, the building is a geometric construction, based on a square grid, clad in aluminum and limestone.